 Zara Tindall (née Phillips) is the second child of Anne, the Princess Royal, and Mark Phillips on the royal family tree.
-She married the English former rugby player Mike Tindall in 2011 and the pair have one daughter: Mia Grace.
-After sadly losing a baby in December 2016, it was announced in January this year that the pair are expecting a baby again, due this summer.
+She married the English former rugby player Mike Tindall in 2011 and the pair have two daughters: Mia Grace and Lena Elizabeth.
 Like her mother, Zara Tindall is a keen and successful equestrian.
 According to Country Life magazine, she is one of just three riders to have held both world and European eventing titles simultaneously.

-Mia Tindall is the only child of Zara and Mike Tindall (though the couple is currently expecting their second).
+Mia Tindall is the eldest child of Zara and Mike Tindall.
 The 4-year-old, who was born in January 2014, made headlines in 2016 when a portrait released of the Queen and her grandchildren showed Mia clutching at her grandmother’s purse — which looked enormous in her tiny arms.